jeffreyfei/classnotes-f2018/se-464/summary-notes-midterm/09-design-pattern.md

 **Flyweight Pattern**
 - Use sharing to support large number of related objects
 - When a new object is requested, the factory tries to find an existing object that satisfies the requirement, if there isn't one then a new object is created

+**Visitor pattern** - Uses a visitor class to perform operations on an object
+- Define new operation without changing the classes of the elements on which it operates
+    - Create new visitor subclass

+**MVP** - Model View Presenter
+- Uses a presenter class (instead of controller) that glues the Model and the View together
+    - Houses application logic
+    - Updates View when Model changes, updates Model when user changes the View
+- Same as MVC with improve decoupling of Views and Model
+- Better Testability
+- More complex than MVC